GavrilenkoA/ML_mutational_learning/README.md

 Training RNN model consists of two stages:
 1. Pre-training using background antibododies.
 Freeze weights of recurrent block.
-2. Fine tuning using limited data of REGN33 antibody.
+2. Fine-tuning using limited data of REGN33 antibody.

 RNN model performance using combined data.